SAKryukov/dotnet-solution-structure/articles/article0.md

 }
 ```

 However, this technique cannot help us at all, because it has an apparent *ad hoc* use.
-In every case, it works on a concreat set of arguments with concrete names.
+In every case, it works on a concrete set of arguments with concrete names.
 We need a mechanism to abstract out both set of arguments and the format string, so the format string could be different in different localizations, but applicable to the same set of arguments.

-Such mechanism does exist, and this is the mechanism of `string.Format`.
+Such a mechanism does exist, and this is the mechanism of `string.Format`.
 It uses numeric format notation "...{0}, {1}, {2}...".
 Can it be used?
 Certainly, and we don't need to invent anything specific to XAML.
 We would just define the format string in XAML and use it in the way people used it before.

 But is it convenient enough?
-No, it is not, and it is even a usual subject of human mistakes.In contrast to string interpolation, the compiler doesn not give us any clue of possible developer's mistakes, and only the look at the output during runtime can reveal those mistakes.
-Moreover, is it not so easy to see immediately what parameter should go where, because the place in code where the parameters are substituted and the format string are often different, especially with XAML, where the format string would be in XAML, and the place when the parameters are substituted is in some C# code.
+No, it is not, and it is even a usual subject of human mistakes.
+In contrast to string interpolation, the compiler does not give us any clue of possible developer's mistakes, and only a look at the output during runtime can reveal those mistakes.
+Moreover, is it not so easy to see immediately what parameter should go where, because the places in code where the parameters are substituted and the format string are often different, especially with XAML, where the format string would be in XAML, and the place when the parameters are substituted is in some C# code.

 Can we do better than that?
-I think we can, and I examimed several ideas and even tried out some of them to feel the development process better.
+I think we can, and I examined several ideas and even tried out some of them to feel the development process better.
 Here is the idea: we can mimic the form of the format string placed in XAML; it should resemble the format string in the $-notation.
-But we cannot use C# string interpolation for processing this string, so we need to develop the processing from scratch, and the processing can happen only during runtime.
+However we cannot use C# string interpolation for processing this string, so we need to develop the processing from scratch, and the processing can happen only during runtime.

 First, we need to understand how the object, representing our new string interpolating mechanism should look in XAML.